AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 </sly>
 ```

-...will output something like following HTML, but only if there are both, a `jcr:title` and a `jcr:description` property defined, and if neither of them are empty:
+Outputs something like following HTML, but only if there is both a `jcr:title` and a `jcr:description` property defined, and if neither of them are empty:

 ```xml
 <h1>MY TITLE</h1>
 <p>MY DESCRIPTION</p>
 ```

 One thing to keep in mind is only to use the `sly` element when no existing element could have been annotated with the block statement.
-This is because `sly` elements deter the value offered by the language to not alter the static HTML when making it dynamic.
+The reason is because `sly` elements deter the value offered by the language not to alter the static HTML when making it dynamic.

 For example, if the previous example would have been wrapped inside a `div` element, then the added `sly` element would be abusive: